 The kids will surely have a blast play online games live with their friends, and you can control the time limit. 😉

 The Marco Polo app is a lot of fun.
 It’s like using a walkie-talkie and video chat as well.
 You can download the app and add your friend’s list straight from your contacts.
 Then you send short walkie-talky videos to each other.

 You can start a private group within the app and invite everyone inside the app.
 Then have fun talking back and forth.

 The app is free, and it notifies you when you have a video/chat waiting.
 You can see when your friends are active too.

 Benefits of having a virtual birthday party

 In these times of necessity and keeping everyone safe virtual parties can be a great alternate idea.
-While you could wait until everything dies down and reschedule a real in-person party.
+At the same time, you could wait until everything dies down and reschedule a real in-person party.
 The truth is we don’t have a time limit on when life will resume to normal.

-But that doesn’t mean you can’t pull off something truly special for your kiddo.
+But that doesn’t mean you can’t pull off something extraordinary for your kiddo.